mayer79/flashlight/README.md

   <img src="man/figures/pdp_grouped_multi.svg" alt="Grouped" width="40%" hspace="20"/>
 </p>

+## More

-Check out the vignette for more...
+Check out the vignette for more information and important references.